Key Points:

 Because of the range’s westward orientation, golfers can expect to be blasted by the sun from mid-afternoon until sunset.
 Maybe not a huge deal in December, but it was taxing on this particular late-June day.

-The heat and sun situation will assuredly be “daytime customer repellant” throughout the hotter summer months.
+The heat and sun situation will assuredly be “daytime customer repellent” throughout the hotter summer months.

-Employees seem to be aware that guests are uncomfortable, as there were several industrial fans set up and pointed at the golfers in addition to misters scattered throughout the bays.
+Employees appear to be aware that it’s uncomfortable, as several industrial fans were set up and pointed at the golfers in addition to misters scattered throughout the bays.

 A temporary solution to a very permanent problem.
-That is, unless there are changes to how the Earth orbits the sun.
+That is, unless there are changes to Earth’s orbital path around the sun.

-Each hitting bay comes equipped with screens to select your game, track your shots, and score whatever contest you select.
+Each hitting bay comes equipped with screens to select your game, track your shots, and score whatever contest you choose.

 In addition to golf, Atomic Golf has several bars and a full menu.